 A. If you provide locum cover in your own practice you cannot use locum A and B forms to pension this income.
-You must however pension this income on your GP Provider Certificate of pensionable profit as either part of your partnership share of profits or self-employed income.
+You must pension this income on your Certificate as either part of your partnership share of profits or self-employed income.